1098-T Statement and Tax Credits

 The 1098-T Form

 The 1098-T form is used by educational institutions to report information about their U.S. resident students to the IRS as required by the Taxpayer Relief Act of 1997.
 Vassar reports certain enrollment and identifying information regarding U.S. resident students for whom Vassar has received payments of "qualified education expenses" for the corresponding tax year.
-Included in the 1098-T form are qualified charges that were billed and financial assistance received for the corresponding tax year.
-Loans are excluded and not reported on the 1098-T form.
-Educational institutions are not required to provide 1098-T forms to students who are non-resident aliens for tax purposes.
-As a result, you may not receive a 1098-T form from Vassar if you are an international student.
+Included in the 1098-T form are payments received and financial assistance received for the corresponding tax year.

 Receive your 1098T Electronically